 The principal method of reducing interest rate risk is managed through the use of derivative financial instruments.
 The objective of the Society in using derivatives is in accordance with the Building Societies Act 1986, and is to limit the extent to which the Society will be affected by changes in interest rates.
-The Finance team is responsible for the management of market risks and the balance sheet is subjected to a stress-test of a 2% rise and fall in interest rates on a monthly basis, alongside a set of six stressed scenarios as prescribed by the EBA and the results are reported monthly to the ALCO or Management ALCO as appropriate.
+The Finance team is responsible for the management of market risks and the balance sheet is subjected to a stress-test of a 2% rise and fall in interest rates on a monthly basis, alongside a set of six stressed scenarios as prescribed by the Bank of England and the results are reported monthly to the ALCO or Management ALCO as appropriate.

-The risk appetite for interest rate risk arising from interest rate gaps is currently set at a maximum of £2m.
+The risk appetite for interest rate risk arising from interest rate gaps is currently set at a maximum of $\pounds 2m$.
 The Society's exposure to this measurement (in terms of economic value) was:

-All figures £k 2% shift in interest rates Risk Appetite 31 December 2020 671 2,000
+All figures £k 2021 2020

++2% shift in interest rates 286 671

+Risk Appetite 2,000 2,000